-- New sidewalk, crossings, and seating
+- New sidewalks, crossings, seating, and stairs

-- Cool the urban heat island
+- Cool the urban heat island and support climate resiliency

 - Create a more beautiful, resilient, and connected neighborhood

 - Support ecosystem restoration

 - Draw down carbon, clean air and soil pollution

 - Create a sound barrier to reduce noise pollution

 Our team is working with the Massachusetts Department of Transportation (MassDOT), who owns part of the land, to finalize permitting and begin the next phase of construction.
 Below is a concept design illustrating our vision.
 You may have seen this in-person in front of the meadow across from the West Street T stop.